p42ai/js-assistant/README.md

 * **[Split if statement](https://p42.ai/documentation/code-assist/split-if)**: Split the condition of an if statement on `||` or `&&` when possible.

 ## Code Assists for Arrays and Loops
+JavaScript has several ways of defining loops and many array methods that work on the whole array.
+The JavaScript Assistant provides several code actions for converting between different types of for loops and for converting to more idiomatic array methods such as array.includes().
 * **[Convert array.indexOf() into array.includes()](https://p42.ai/documentation/code-assist/convert-array-index-of-to-array-includes)**: Replace `array.indexOf()` checks with `array.includes()`.
 * **[Convert string comparison chain to array.includes](https://p42.ai/documentation/code-assist/convert-comparison-chain-to-array-includes)**: Replace `|| value === 'aString'` and `&& value !== 'aString'`  chains with `array.includes()`.
 * **[Convert loop to .forEach](https://p42.ai/documentation/code-assist/convert-loop-to-for-each)**: Replace regular `for` loops with `.forEach()` loops.